Be Patient. Order in process.

 The controlled annealing process produces annealed glass sheets that are distortion free with an impeccably smooth glass surface.
 Tempered, laminated, and heat strengthened glass are more prone to distortion due to their unique fabrication process that produces slight imperfections in the form of minuscule waves imperceptible to the eye.

-The distortion-free nature of annealed glass makes it perfect for home windows, windows in doors, or clear glass cabinet doors.
+The distortion-free nature of annealed glass makes it perfect for home windows, doors with windows, or clear glass cabinet doors.

 High Natural Light Visibility